Bhakti movement

+Krishna has been a major part of the Bhakti movement.
+One of the key devotees was Meera (pictured).

 The Bhakti movement was a significant religious movement in medieval Hinduism that sought to bring religious reforms to all strata of society by adopting the method of devotion to achieve salvation.
-Originating in Tamilakam during the 6th century CE, it gained prominence through the poems and teachings of the Vaishnava Alvars and Shaiva Nayanars in Tamil Nadu before spreading northwards.
-It swept over east and north India from the 15th century onwards, reaching its zenith between the 14th and 17th century CE in northern India.
+Originating in Tamilakam during the 6th century CE, it gained prominence through the poems and teachings of the Vaishnava Alvars and Shaiva Nayanars in early medieval South India, before spreading northwards.
+It swept over east and north India from the 15th century onwards, reaching its zenith between the 15th and 17th century CE.

 The Bhakti movement regionally developed around different Hindu gods and goddesses, and some sub-sects were Vaishnavism (Vishnu), Shaivism (Shiva), Shaktism (Shakti goddesses), and Smartism.
+The Bhakti movement preached using the local languages so that the message reached the masses.
+The movement was inspired by many poet-saints, who championed a wide range of philosophical positions ranging from theistic dualism of Dvaita to absolute monism of Advaita Vedanta.

 The movement has traditionally been considered an influential social reformation in Hinduism, as it provided an individual-focused alternative path to spirituality, regardless of one's birth or gender.
 Contemporary scholars question whether the Bhakti movement was ever a reform or rebellion of any kind.
 They suggest that the Bhakti movement was a revival, reworking, and recontextualisation of ancient Vedic traditions.